MALWARE ANALYSIS SANDBOX: USEFUL TOOL FOR YOUR SYSTEM

 There are plenty of best practices that you should follow to prevent malware infections.
 There is some malware infection that requires a special prevention method, all will depend on the type of malware.

-Install and run a strong antivirus like the Comodo Antivirus and firewall software.
-You also need to have a malware analysis sandbox tool present in the Comodo Advanced Endpoint Protection for added security for your system.
+Install and run a strong antivirus like the Xcitium Antivirus and firewall software.
+You also need to have a malware analysis sandbox tool present in the Xcitium Advanced Endpoint Protection for added security for your system.
 Make sure that your software and operating systems are all updated to avoid being exploited by the criminals.
 Lastly, be always vigilant to all your downloads and email attachments.
-Don’t settle anything for less, download a free copy of Comodo Antivirus or Comodo Advanced Endpoint Protection now!
+Don’t settle anything for less, download a free copy of Xcitium Antivirus or Xcitium Advanced Endpoint Protection now!